-Beginning Friday, March 13, 2020, our grocery assistance programs will operate on a "drive-thru" system to reduce the risk of exposure due to the COVID-19 (coronavirus) outbreak.
+Our grocery assistance programs will continue to operate on a "drive-thru" system to reduce the risk of exposure due to the COVID-19 (coronavirus) outbreak.
 Both our Greensboro and High Point locations will operate during their normal hours and days.
-However, all classes (including Lunch & Learn, Container Gardening, and monthly screenings) have been suspended at least until April 30, 2020.
-We will re-assess our options at that time.
+However, all classes (including Lunch & Learn, Container Gardening, and monthly screenings are being conducted virtually.
 Thank you for your understanding and patience as we continue to navigate this unsettling time for us all.
 If you cannot get to us, but are in need of services, please call 336-554-2000.
 Please keep in mind that we are experiencing an extremely high call volume during this time.

-The Community Support & Nutrition Program (CSNP) is comprised of three components: Grocery Assistance, Monthly Health Screenings, and Educational Programs.
+The Community Support & Nutrition Program (CSNP) is a multi-component health impact program that includes: Grocery Assistance, Monthly Health Screenings, Educational Programs and Home Delivery.

 Monthly Health Screenings:

-The CSNP Outreach Services Manager provides monthly health screenings to CSNP patrons who are predisposed to diabetes, hypertension, or obesity.
+The CSNP Outreach Services Coordinator provides monthly health screenings to CSNP patrons who are predisposed to diabetes, hypertension, or obesity.
 Screenings include blood glucose, blood pressure, weight, and overall health checks.
-The Outreach Services Manager works directly with patrons to help them improve their health, and provides feedback to the CSNP Program Director.
+The Outreach Services Coordinator works directly with patrons to help them improve their health, and provides feedback to the CSNP Program Director.

 Nutrition Education/Budgeting Skills: Encompassing principles contained in the USDA Dietary Guidelines for Americans, the CSNP provides Eat Healthy-Be Active Community Lunch & Learn Workshops utilizing their evidence-supported nutrition curriculum.
 Topics include quick/healthy meals and snacks, making healthy eating part of your lifestyle, obesity prevention, and nutrition education for clients suffering from diabetes, high cholesterol, heart conditions, high blood pressure, etc. Two-hour classes are conducted twice a month by UNC-Greensboro, Department of Anthropology staff.